cpetinon/mov-around/CONTRIBUTING.md

 ### License

-By contributing to Giterm, you agree that your contributions will be licensed under the terms given in the [LICENSE](LICENSE) file.
+By contributing to Mov'Around, you agree that your contributions will be licensed under the terms given in the [LICENSE](LICENSE) file.